 There are many issues associated with overstocked tanks.
-Besides stress and behavior clashes, having plenty of fish in a single aquarium can spike ammonia and nitrite; therefore, deteriorating the water quality and, consequently, the environment.
+Besides stress and behavior clashes, having plenty of fish in a single aquarium can spike ammonia and nitrite.
+Therefore, deteriorating the water quality and, consequently, the environment.

 To understand this issue properly, you will need to consider your aquarium as a small ecosystem – a very tiny lake.
 Your fish tank has a filter(s) that does the same as streams and springs to clean and aerate your ecosystem.

 With such thinking, you will surely add the right number of fish to the tank.
-Remember introducing large quantities of fishes into the tank means heavy feeding, which also deteriorates to a toxic environment.
+Remember introducing large quantities of fish into the tank means heavy feeding, which also deteriorates to a toxic environment.

 The ultimate way to fix a cloudy fish tank water wrestling from overstocking is to keep the ideal number of fish required for the particular aquarium.
-It is advisable you introduce fish into your aquarium gradually as you monitor for such occurrences.
+You should introduce fish into your aquarium gradually as you monitor for such occurrences.

-If it is impossible to keep the number of your fish low, you will have to over-filter your tanks and perform more frequent water changes.
+If it is impossible to keep your fish’s number low, you will have to over-filter your tanks and perform more frequent water changes.

-As usual, you will have to perform water changes and vacuum the gravel while looking for ways to relocate some fishes.
+As usual, you will have to perform water changes and vacuum the gravel while looking for ways to relocate some fish.

 Once everything balances, your will aquarium will regain its healthy state.
 You may want to allow your fish tank about 3-5 days to settle.

 If you feed your fish too much or too often, you risk getting cloudy aquarium water.
-Remember that the uneaten and decaying foods provide an ideal environment for the growth of bacteria.
-If you overfeed your fishes, the water cloudiness can result from food particles suspended/dissolved in the water or bacterial broth.
+Remember that uneaten and decaying foods provide an ideal environment for the growth of bacteria.
+If you overfeed your fish, the water cloudiness can result from food particles suspended/dissolved in the water or bacterial broth.

 Apparently, you will find that manufacturers of different fish foods indicate that you feed your pets several times per day.
 If you follow these instructions, especially for beginners with new aquariums, you must regulate the amount of food you are giving the fish.

 Besides, you need to know how to handle the fish food that drifts to the bottom of your tank.
 Basically, uneaten food will decay, and if the quantities are high enough, it will cause water cloudiness.
 To deal with the issue, bottom-feeder fish can help.

 Here, you will need to partially change the water and vacuum the substrate.
-This will help clean the water; therefore, creating a safe and healthy environment for your critters.
+This will help clean the water, creating a safe and healthy environment for your critters.